 Shop local and get a copy at: The Florida Shell Shop, 9901 Gulf Blvd, Treasure Island, FL 33706.
 Website: thefloridashellshop.com Phone: (727) 367-9599

 The FWC site has lots of information on Florida's wildlife and ecosystems.

 The Bailey-Matthews National Shell Museum is a must-see if you love shelling.
 The website has great information, excellent articles and a comprehensive online shell identification section.
-The home page has a fun video of a banded tulip mollusk 'walking' - fascinating!
+They are expanding and are closed until early 2020 so check their site before visiting.

 A handy pocket guide that's portable and informative.
 You can get a copy at Merry Pier located at 801 Pass-a-Grille Way, St Pete Beach, 33706.
 They also offer a shuttle to Shell Key Island, which is a great spot for shells.
 For more information go to their website shellkeyshuttle.com or call 727-360-1348.

 Sea Turtle Trackers monitors the sea turtle nests on the local beaches.
 Their website has lots of sea turtle information and a place to donate to support them.
 You can even adopt a nest.